aeturrell/coding-for-economists/wrkflow-command-line.md

 To try out any of the commands in this chapter on your machine, you can select 'New Terminal' from the menu bar in Visual Studio Code (Mac and Linux), use the Windows Subsystem for Linux or git bash (Windows), or use a free [online terminal](https://cocalc.com/doc/terminal.html).

-This chapter has benefited from numerous sources, including [Grant McDermott](https://grantmcdermott.com/)'s notes, Melanie Walsh's [Introduction to Cultural Analytics & Python](https://melaniewalsh.github.io/Intro-Cultural-Analytics/welcome.html), [Data Science Bootstrap](https://ericmjl.github.io/data-science-bootstrap-notes/) and [Research Software Engineering with Python](https://merely-useful.tech/py-rse/).
+This chapter has benefited from numerous sources, including absolutely excellent notes by [Grant McDermott](https://grantmcdermott.com/), Melanie Walsh's [Introduction to Cultural Analytics & Python](https://melaniewalsh.github.io/Intro-Cultural-Analytics/welcome.html), [Data Science Bootstrap](https://ericmjl.github.io/data-science-bootstrap-notes/) and [Research Software Engineering with Python](https://merely-useful.tech/py-rse/).

 ## What is the command line?